-First The Bad News
+Some Bad News

-- These days citrus is one of the most difficult kinds of fruit to grow these days, due to so many pests and diseases. - In particular, "citrus greening" is an incurable bacterial disease spread by a certain kind of Asian fruit fly.
-It's generally unavoidable except by constant high-toxicity spraying. - If you have an established citrus tree, it's worth keeping it going as long as it will give good fruit.
-Use both soil fertilizer and foliar spray fertilizer (e. g. liquid kelp). - Tangerines, tangelos, and oranges are difficult, and grapefruit is the most difficult.
-I recommend leaving them to the professionals, and devoting your efforts to some of the many wonderful "rare" fruits that work well here. - Lemons seem more disease resistant and sometimes do fairly well.
-Perhaps still worth a try.
+- Citrus is wonderful fruit, but these days it is one of the more difficult kinds of fruit to grow, due to so many pests and diseases. - In particular, "citrus greening" is an incurable bacterial disease spread by a certain kind of Asian fruit fly.
+It's nearly unavoidable in Florida. - If you have an established citrus tree, it's worth keeping it going as long as it will give good fruit.
+Use both soil fertilizer and foliar spray fertilizer (e.g. liquid kelp). - Tangerines, tangelos, and oranges are difficult, and grapefruit is the most difficult.
+If you have limited space, then I recommend leaving them to the professionals, and devoting your resources to some of the many wonderful "rare" fruits that work well here. - There is a new orange variety, Sugar Belle, that is supposed to be greening-resistant. - Lemons seem more disease resistant and sometimes do fairly well.
+Still worth a try.

-Now The Good News
+The Good News